hassanraja2/hassan-project/Reflections.md

 I maanaged to succesfully deploy and test the application and I became confident with using Jenkins, Nexus, Docker and various other tools.

-What didn't go as planned?
+<h2> What didn't go as planned? </h2>

+I was having some issues with test-coverage but I apporoached Ben and he helped me to fix the problem.

-Possible improvements for future challenges.
+<h2> Possible improvements for future challenges. </h2>

+For future challenges, I would like to deploy and test more difficult applications so that I can become even better at using Docker-compose and other tools.